sam-goodwin/shapes-legacy/packages/@shapes/jsonpath/README.md

 }) {}

-// the type we will query with JSON path export class MyType extends Record({
+// the type we will query with JSON path export class MyType extends Struct({
   /**
    * Field documentation.
    */